mojtaba-eshghie/VulMat/README.md

 ### Function Behavior

-This category would encompass concerns related to the behavior and flow of execution within smart contract functions, including the use of modifiers.
+This category encompasses vulnerabilties related to the behavior and flow of execution within functions, including the use of modifiers.

 <a id="transaction-validation"></a>